FormantIO/jetcam/README.md

 # JetCam
-The JetCam is a repurposed JetBot with a webcam that publishes it to ROS.
+The JetCam is a repurposed JetBot with a webcam that publishes the camera feed to ROS.
 This turns out to be a simple package that can all be bought on amazon and set up quickly.
 It can be plugged in to the wall or operated on battery power.

 # Hardware